【Obihiro】Ainu Restaurant "Ponchise" Relocates from Kita no Yatai: A Hub for Popular Flavors, Diverse Menus, Lunches, and Events|Domingo

 Ainu Home Cooking Ponchise

-On the other hand, the Ainu people living today naturally carry on their culture in their daily lives.
+On the other hand, Ainu people living today naturally carry on their culture in their daily lives.
 At Ponchise, they serve dishes while cherishing "the flavors that are still eaten today and the Ainu traditions they wish to pass on."

 Ainu Home Cooking Ponchise